 In the United States legal system, a person accused of a crime is presumed innocent until proven guilty beyond a reasonable doubt.
 The burden of proof lies with the prosecution, meaning they must present evidence to convince the jury or judge that the defendant committed the crime.
 However, defendants have the right to present their own evidence and legal arguments to challenge the prosecution’s case.
 This is where legal defenses come into play.
 A legal defense is a strategy used by the defendant to refute the charges against them, cast doubt on the prosecution’s case, or mitigate the potential punishment.

-Baca Juga : Criminal Lawyer Elizabeth: Championing Justice
+Baca Juga : NYC Criminal Lawyer: Your Guide to Justice

 Types of Legal Defenses, Criminal lawyer jersey city